inside.ewu.edu

 Pre-requisites: SOCI 101.

-This course examines change in everyday life as well as in social institutions.
-Our discussions will focus on the importance of social movements in creating and responding to cultural and political transformations in the past, present and future.
+Examines change in everyday life as well as in social institutions.
+Discussions focus on the importance of social movements in creating and responding to cultural and political transformations in the past, present, and future.

 SOCI 481.
 SOCIAL PSYCHOLOGY.
 5 Credits.